Albert Stubbins: Later life

+"One of Liverpool's finest players of the immediate post-World War II period, Stubbins' fame also earned him a place on the front cover of the Beatles' ‘Sergeant Pepper’ album – where he was the only footballer to feature."

+— —FourFourTwo magazine, ranking Stubbins no. 45 in their greatest Liverpool players list and his fame which led to an appearance on the cover of a Beatles album.

-Following his retirement, Stubbins entered a full-time career in sports journalism, although he briefly coached an American semi-professional side, the New York Americans in 1960.
+Following his retirement, Stubbins briefly coached an American semi-professional side, the New York Americans in 1960.
+He then returned to his native north-east England where he entered a full-time career in sports journalism.

-Stubbins later appeared on the front cover of The Beatles' Sgt.
+In 1967 Stubbins appeared on the front cover of The Beatles' Sgt.
 Pepper's Lonely Hearts Club Band album, the only footballer to be depicted.
-He also has a Liverpool FC fan club named in his honour.
-He also featured as a minor character in Stephen Baxter's time-travelling novel The Time Ships.
+In selecting two players from each decade to enter the Liverpool F.C.
+Hall of Fame, Stubbins was one of two players chosen from the 1940s (the other being Billy Liddell).
+In 2006 he was listed at number 50 in "100 Players Who Shook The Kop", an official Liverpool fan poll.
+He also has a Liverpool F.C. fan club named in his honour, "The Albert Stubbins Crazy Crew".
+He also featured as a minor character in Stephen Baxter's 1995 time-travelling novel The Time Ships.
 He died in 2002, aged 83, after a short illness.